5 Questions to Ask a Doula Before Hiring

 1.)
 What training did you recieve to become a doula?

 Did the doula you are interviewing with participate in training to become a birth doula?
-Where did she earn her training?
+Where did they earn their training?

-You can also ask what other continuing education they have received on top of their initial training.
+You can also ask the doula at your interview what other continuing education they have received on top of their initial training.

 As a doula myself, I trained through Birth Arts International and Stillbirth Day in order to become a Birth, Adoption, Bereavement, and Postpartum Doula.
 I continued my education in various subjects through Evidence-Based Birth, the Family Equality Council, & Local training programs.